 Belgium is quietly nestled between the Netherlands, France and Germany with Dutch, French and German being the three official languages.
 Its proximity to France and Germany and its Indonesian colonial influences are reflective in the food.
 I had been to Belgium twice before, but wanted to try some places outside of Brussels.

-For 2016, there were over 130 restaurants awarded one, two or three Michelin stars in a country the size of the state of Maryland.
+There were over 130 restaurants awarded one, two or three 2016 Michelin stars in a country the size of the state of Maryland.
 There are also numerous restaurants worth visiting that aren’t mentioned.
 I don’t strictly rely on the Michelin guide to find places to eat, but for traveling, it has proven to be a good launching point.

 Having only four meal slots to spend in Belgium, it was hard to choose where to eat.
 The unfortunate issue with dining in Belgium is many top places are at least an hour away from each other, so that also drives your itinerary.
 Belgian food is not really in the “trending talk” of American social media, but has some really phenomenal food.